chillipeppersalt/presentations/PITCHME.md

                   #JEKYLL

+-  A simple
+- static site generator
-        A simple,static site generator which be can effectively used in writing blogs.Having basic knowledge about web-pages and we get a handy customisable static site
+- can effectively used in writing blogs.
+- Having basic knowledge about web-pages and we get a handy customisable static site
 ---
              ###Benifits of using jekyll